Opentrons/opentrons/api/docs/v2/new_modules.rst

         plate = temp_mod.load_labware(
             load_name = 'corning_96_wellplate_360ul_flat')

 ..
-Perhaps put this bit 'o info in a note callout?
+Perhaps put this bit 'o info in a note call-out?
 .. note::
     To avoid obstructing other slots, load the Temperature Module in a slot on the horizontal edges of the deck (1, 4, 7, or 10 on the left or 3, 6, or 9 on the right), with the USB cable and power cord pointing away from the deck.